marcduiker/building-a-resilient-workflow-with-durable-functions/labs/2_adding_a_queue_binding.md

 - Rename the class and function name to be `RegisterNewHireHttpTrigger`
 - Remove the GET option from the `HttpTrigger` attribute.
+- Change the incoming message type to `HttpRequestMessage`.
 - Deserialize the request body to an object of type `NewHire`
 - Perform the IsValid() method on the `NewHire` object.
 In case the object is valid then return an `OkObjectResult`.
 In case the object is not valid return an `BadRequestObjectResult`.